ravendb/ravendb/CONTRIBUTING.md

 - .NET 6 SDKs
 - latest NodeJS LTS
+- PowerShell (if you are working on Linux, you can find installation instructions [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux))

 1. Run `./build.ps1` (Windows) or `build.sh` (Linux)
 2. After script completes, `artifacts` folder in the root of the repository will contain generated artifacts